 You have won a new car from the Blake Sweepstakes.
 All you have to do is reply to this email and send me your banking account numbers, social security number, blood type, favorite color of snow, and what you had for breakfast today to claim your prize.

 In this case, if your name is not Oprah, you are probably running a scam.
 But there could be legitimate reasons you or your business would want to use discretion when sending information or doing business communications.
 So, the question remains whether BCC is legal.

 Is BCC Legal and/or Ethical?

 Think about the costs it would take to send a real virus in the actual U.S. mail to infect millions of people.
-It's much easier and cheaper to send a virus to millions of computers worldwide.
+It's much easier and cheaper to email a virus to millions of computers worldwide.
 This is illegal, immoral, unethical, and harmful according to most people with a conscience.
-Be responsible with your BCC'ing and use if for good instead of evil.
+Be responsible with your BCC'ing and use it for good instead of evil.